Procession Banner 1918-2018

 Exhibition history: 2019 De la Warr Pavillon, Bexhill, UK; Buckingham Palace, London, UK; 2018 Ikon Gallery, Medicine Gallery and Bakery, Birmingham, UK; Processions Mass March, London, UK

 Courtesy: Lucy + Jorge Orta, commissioned by Historic England

-Led by artist Lucy Orta engaged inmates at HMP Downview women’s prison in the co-creation of banner artworks.
-The project used craft and textile practice to connect participants with the legacy of Holloway prison and gives visibility to contemporary struggles women still face, their aspirations and hopes for a more equitable future.
-The banners were proudly carried by ex-offenders during the Processions mass-march to celebrate the centenary of the womens right to vote, June 10 2018.
+From January to June 2018, Lucy Orta staged workshops with women incarcerated in HMP Downview, which led to the co-creation of ten monumental banners.
+The project used craft and textile practice to connect participants with the suffragette movement and to highlight Holloway prison's 'intangible heritage' in relation to female emancipation.
+Procession Banners was a way to give visibility to contemporary struggles women still face, their aspirations and hopes for a more equitable future.
+The banners were carried by ex-offenders during the Processions mass-march to celebrate the centenary of the womens right to vote, June 10 2018.